 Maastricht Treaty and European Union

-– To establish European citizenship
+- Establishment of European citizenship

-A New Expansion: Austria, Finland, Sweden
+1995 Expansion: Austria, Finland, Sweden

 Economic and Monetary Union